List of EastEnders two-hander episodes: Martin and Sonia Fowler (5 January 2007)

 Following the death of his mother Pauline Fowler (Wendy Richard), Martin Fowler (James Alexandrou) confronts Sonia Fowler (Natalie Cassidy) about her admission that she killed Pauline.
 As Martin attacks Joe Macer (Ray Brooks), believing he killed his mother, Sonia confesses it was she who had the altercation with Pauline.
 Sonia maintains that she issued Pauline a slight tap to the face and that Pauline was fine after their altercation but Martin gets progressively more angry.
 As Sonia tries to explain the circumstances surrounding her hitting Pauline, Martin refuses to believe her or accept her apologies.
-Believing Sonia to be guilty of murder, Martin calls the police and takes their daughter Rebecca Fowler (Jade Sharif) home, telling Sonia she won't be seeing her daughter again.
+Believing Sonia to be guilty of murder, Martin calls the police and takes their daughter Rebecca (Jade Sharif) home, telling Sonia she won't be seeing her daughter again.
 The police arrive and Sonia is arrested as the residents of Walford look on.

-Max Branning and Stacey Slater (26 March 2010)
+Max and Stacey Branning (26 March 2010)

 Following Stacey Branning's (Lacey Turner) confession to her father-in-law Max Branning (Jake Wood) that she murdered Archie Mitchell (Larry Lamb) (see Who Killed Archie?), the two characters were featured in a two-hander episode on 26 March 2010.
 The killer was kept a secret from all the cast until 30 minutes before a live episode was broadcast on 19 February 2010, meaning that the script for the two-hander episode, written by Simon Ashdown, could not be released until after the broadcast, though later episodes had already been completed.
 The cast had been told there was a special episode coming up, but that it would actually feature three characters, one being Archie's murderer.
 Wood described Ashdown's script as "amazing", saying that Ashdown knew the characters inside out, and hoped he could do the script justice.
 Wood and Turner were given three days to rehearse.
 One 19-minute scene took up 26 pages in the script, and was filmed in two takes.
 The entire episode was filmed in three night shoots and one studio shoot.
 It was originally scheduled to be filmed over three days, but a fourth day was added for on-location filming.